hamadalifaizer/Secure_chat_app/README.md

 1. **Start the Server:**
     - Ensure the server is configured correctly and run `server.py`.
     - The server will start listening on the specified IP and port.
+    - sometimes the server.py may not be able to find the setup.json file so copy setup.json to c:/users/"your_username"

 2. **Start the Client:**
     - Run `client.py`.
+    - you will be greeted with a login page.
-    - Enter your username and password to authenticate.
+    - Enter your username and password to authenticate. the login details are contained in the setup.json file.

 3. **Public Chat:**
     - Send messages to the public chat visible to all users.